Senior Apartments in 2024

 Senior Housing

-So you’ve found a few senior apartment communities you’d like to explore.
-Ready to take the next step?
+Once you’ve found a few senior apartment communities you’d like to explore, you’re ready to take the next step.
 Contact the senior apartment manager to set up a tour.
 Tours are a fantastic way to see if the apartment feels like “home.”
-If possible, spend some time in the common area or dining hall, and ask the apartment manager what other amenities the facility has to offer.
-This gives you a great view of the residents and staff.
+If possible, spend some time in the common area or dining hall and ask the apartment manager what other amenities the facility offers.
+It gives you a great view of the residents and staff.
 As you explore each senior apartment community, consider the questions below during your visit.

 Health and Safety Questions